 - If you do something stupid and you're on a motorcycle, contribute to the Tree of Shame.

-- The Tail of the Dragon may be closed (accidents, rock slides, or weather), so check in advance.
+- The Tail of the Dragon is sometimes closed due to accidents, rock slides or weather, so check in advance.

 How technically challenging is the Tail of the Dragon?
-Is there anywhere else in the world you've encountered signs saying that the next 11 miles were a high accident area?
+Can you think of anywhere else in the world where you see signs warning that the next 11 miles are a high accident area?